The Definitive Ranking of Cookout Sides

 You're trying too hard.
 It's not working.
 Actually, maybe try harder.

-While the healthier take on the cold "salad" is often delicious and appreciated, there's no way that anything on your plate will make it to your mouth without a little oily speck of quinoa on it, and we just can't abide.
+While the healthier take on the cold "salad" is often delicious and appreciated, there's no way that anything on your plate will make it to your mouth without a little oily speck of quinoa on it, and it's just not worth the risk.

-As with quinoa, there’s no way anything that shares a plate with couscous is going to get into your mouth without some little grains on it, which isn’t necessarily bad unless you’re also loaded up on watermelon.
+As with quinoa, there’s no way anything that shares a plate with couscous is going to get into your mouth without some little grains on it, which isn’t necessarily bad but it's not good either.
 So why is it ranked higher than quinoa?
 Because it’s the food so nice they named it twice, and the dad joke possibilities are endless.

-The chances that these are going to end up looking like translucent, unfurled, slightly charred hunks of Fruit by the Foot are far to high for you to waste time hand-cutting each and every strip and slicing your hand for something nobody's really going to eat.
+The chances that these are going to end up looking like translucent, unfurled, slightly charred hunks are far too high for you to waste time hand-cutting each and every strip and slicing your hand for something nobody's really going to eat.

 If you get it fresh out of the cooler, this is essential, especially alongside some pulled pork or a juicy burger.
 But once it comes out to the table, you're working with a ticking time bomb, one that tends to sweat creamy bullets all over the plate.
 And when you get to the bottom, it's basically like some horrifying soup just waiting to ruin your buns.
 Coleslaw is a race: one that's worth running if you're fast, but not for the fun run that is grazing all day on a cookout spread.

-Homemade -- or at least bought from a fancy deli or upscale grocery -- it's magic, especially if it's German because that means there is bacon in it.
+When potato salad is homemade (or at least bought from a fancy deli or upscale grocery), it's magic.
+Especially if it's German because that means there is bacon in it.
 But there's always the danger that somebody half-assed it, offering up a saucy pile of half-cooked potato chunks or, worse, just hit up Costco on the way over and called it a day.
-There will always be leftover potato salad.
-It will always go to waste.
+So beware.

 14. Collard Greens

 Nothing like some whipped up egg innards baking in the sun to make your table smell like the sulfur pits at Yellowstone!
 Like many of the lower ranked items on this list: Get 'em while they're cold or don't get 'em at all.

 11. Pasta Salad

 It's one of the most un-screw-up-able dishes there is.
 It doesn't matter what pasta you even pick.
 Penne?
 Great!
 Orzo?
 Oh, you fancy!
-Just cover it with a little oil, a little seasoning, maybe chuck in some meat and cheese, and you've got a winner.
-We've never tried it, but we have a feeling that it'd even be good if you just threw some leftover spaghetti in a bowl with cubed chunks of pizza slices.
-Maybe that's why we're seldom invited to cookouts.
+Just cover it with a little oil or even dressing out of the bottle, chuck in some meat and cheese, and you've got a winner.

 8. Baked Beans

-Back in the pioneer days, baked beans were as synonymous with outdoor cooking as dying of dysentery was to the Oregon Trail.
-Even out of the can, they're magic, though if they're gussied up with bacon or smoked meats they're somehow better.
+Back in the pioneer days, baked beans were as synonymous with outdoor cooking as dying of dysentery was with the Oregon Trail.
+Even out of the can, they're magic.
+But if they're amped up with bacon or smoked meats, they're somehow better.
 Yeah, they're a bit of a mess, but who cares: If a side's gonna get your bun soggy, make it baked beans.

 7. Fruit Salad

-A big ol' pile of biscuits – whether from a can, a box, a bakery, or mama's old recipe – has infinite utility.
+A big ol' pile of biscuits -- whether from a can, a box, a bakery, or mama's old recipe -- has infinite utility.
 You can use them to make improvised sandwiches out of things sweet and savory.
 You can munch on them without dressing them up.
 Later, when you've had too much sangria (fruit salad!), they're essential in soaking up the booze.
-And if they fall victim to becoming stale, you can incorporate them into a makeshift yard game.
-Biscuits aren't creative, but their applications sure as hell are.

-Making a simple pleasure like corn on the cob even better is actually, well, simple: Grill it, hit it with chile, salt the shit out of it, butter it, slick it with mayo, cover it in cheese, and drizzle with lime.
-You will never want to grill corn any other way, and you instantly look like you're more cultured than you actually are.
+Making a simple pleasure like corn on the cob even better is actually, well, simple: Grill it, hit it with chile, salt the shit out of it, butter it, slick it with mayo, cover it in cotija, and spray it with lime.
+Suddenly, you'll have your hands on one of the best BBQ sides there is.

-What with all the dairy fat and casserole-like qualities, mac & cheese doesn’t really seem like it’s ideally engineered for cookouts, but it doesn’t matter.
+What with all the dairy fat and casserole-like qualities, mac and cheese doesn’t really seem like it’s engineered for cookouts, but it doesn’t matter.
 Bring a pan of it, and that pan will inevitably be gone well before the elements render it questionable.
 And who are we kidding, even if it HAD been sitting out, you’d still eat it.
-Such is the undeniable power of mac & cheese.
+Such is the undeniable power of mac and cheese.

 Chop it up and put it on a bowl.
 Pour booze in it.
 Cut it into slabs, salt it, and put it on the grill.
-No matter what you do with a watermelon, it makes everything infinitely better.
+No matter what you do with a watermelon, it makes every cookout infinitely better.
 Oh, sure, you're probably gonna get juice all over your plate.
-And all over your hands, which you will inevitably forget to wash, only to wake up covered in ants.
 But who cares.
 Everybody loves watermelon.
-Especially ants.
-And ants gotta picnic, too.

-It sounds so simple, lazy even... especially when you show up to a spread that everybody's spent all day preparing.
-But chips -- potato, nacho, whatever -- are absolutely the perfect side.
+It sounds so simple.
+Or lazy even... especially when you show up to a spread that everybody else spent all day preparing.
+But chips are absolutely the perfect side.
 They will all be eaten, probably before anything else.
 You can leave them out in the sun all day and nothing bad will happen to them.
 They go with everything.
 Vegetarians and carnivores alike will devour them.
 Nobody has ever -- ever -- put a bag of chips on the back of the table because they know nobody will eat them.
 Clear eyes.
 Salty fingers.
 Can't fail.
 Especially if you pair them with a good side of onion dip.

 Food Stylist: Jen Beauchesne